-Operating a recreational motor vehicle while under the influence of alcohol, a controlled substance or other illegal chemical is unlawful.
-Operators who are impaired may be required to take tests by an enforcement officer to determine their sobriety.
-There is a penalty for refusal.
-RMV operation while intoxicated convictions and refusals on or after 8/1/95, are recorded on the violator's driver's license record.
+Operating a recreational motor vehicle while under the influence of alcohol, a controlled substance, or other hazardous substance is unlawful.
+Operators who are impaired may be required to submit to tests by an enforcement officer to determine the presence of these substances.
+There is a separate, additional criminal penalty for refusal to submit to the test requests, and the person's operating privileges for the vehicle type will be suspended for one year upon refusal.
+RMV DWI convictions and refusals are recorded on the violator's driver's license record and may affect their driver's license privileges.